Stuck in a Role for 15 Years: How Can HR Handle Promotion When There's No Room to Grow?

 Cite Contribution

-What are the options of the horizontal growth path?
 Generally, before promoting a level, it's better to ensure that the talent completes a full cycle in horizontal roles.
 This strengthens the basics and prepares for sound leadership.
-This manages the compensation for gradual growth through the salary range within the same band, rather than a sudden hike.
+It manages the compensation for gradual growth through the salary range within the same band, rather than a sudden hike.
 A competitive bonus or incentive can be planned to keep the talent motivated and justify the extra responsibility taken and delivered correctly.
-For example, if an assistant manager is shifted from Operations to sales, a suitable sales variable can be offered based on target achievement.
+For example, if an assistant manager is shifted from operations to sales, a suitable sales variable can be offered based on target achievement.
 This will increase the salary for the employee while minimizing the risk for the company.

 Regards,